lhofmann/paraview-network-editor/README.md

 * Custom graph layout algorithm, that takes grid into account (not possible with graphviz)
 * Choose better node positions when inserting new sources
 * Key shortcuts do not work when the dock widget is detached from the main window

-## ParaView Notes

-Most of this code was written by examining ParaView's source code.
-Some of the relevant code can be found in these places:

-* output data information: `pqProxyInformationWidget::fillDataInformation`
-* set input/output connections: `pqChangeInputDialog` / `pqChangePipelineInputReaction`
-* validate connections: `pqFiltersMenuReaction::updateEnableState`
-* get list of filters: `pqProxyGroupMenuManager::lookForNewDefinitions`
-* create source: `pqFiltersMenuReaction::createFilter`
-* filters menu: `pqParaViewMenuBuilders::buildFiltersMenu`